Capivasertib (Truqap™)

 About Capivasertib (Truqap™)

 Capivasertib is a kinase inhibitor.
 A kinase is an enzyme that promotes cell growth.
-There are many types of kinases, which control different phases of cell growth.
-Capivasertib interferes with the growth and spread of cancer cells by inhibiting PIK3CA/AKT1/PTEN.
-By inhibiting these proteins, this medication can slow or stop cell growth and division of cancer cells.
+There are many types of kinases that control different phases of cell growth.
+Capivasertib affects the growth and spread of cancer cells by inhibiting PIK3CA/AKT1/PTEN.
+By inhibiting these proteins, this medication can slow or stop the cancer from growing.
 Your cancer will be tested for changes (mutations) in the PIK3CA/AKT1/PTEN proteins before starting this medication.

-Capivasertib is often given in combination with a medication called fulvestrant, which is given as an injection in a muscle (intramuscular or IM).
+Capivasertib is often given in combination with a medication called fulvestrant, which is given as an injection in a muscle (IM, intramuscular).
 Fulvestrant blocks estrogen receptors in breast tissue, slowing or stopping cancer growth.
-Please see the medication sheet for fulvestrant at OncoLink.org.

 How to Take Capivasertib (Truqap™)

 Capivasertib is taken by mouth two times a day.
-It comes in tablet form and can be taken with or without food.
+It comes in tablet form to be taken with or without food.
 It should be taken around the same times each day.
 You will likely take the medication for 4 days, followed by 3 days off.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.